Andrew Butchart: Career

 Butchart won a bronze medal at the 2017 European Cross Country Championships.
 Butchart was scheduled to compete at the 2018 Commonwealth Games in Gold Coast, Australia, but later had to withdraw due to a broken foot.
 Butchart led the British team at the 2019 European Cross Country Championships.
-He qualified for the final at the 2019 World Athletics Championships, after Norwegian Jakob Ingebrigtsen was disqualified in the semi finals.
+He qualified for the final at the 2019 World Athletics Championships, after Norwegian Jakob Ingebrigtsen was disqualified in the semi-finals.
 In February 2021, Butchart was warned by British Athletics for criticising his coach on social media in September 2019.
 In March 2021, he reached the final in the men's 3000 metres event at the 2021 European Athletics Indoor Championships held in Toruń, Poland.

 Butchart qualified for the 5,000 metres event at the delayed 2020 Summer Olympics after coming second at the 2021 British Athletics Championships.
 On 29 June 2021, UK Athletics said that they were investigating claims that Butchart faked a COVID-19 test to get entry to the United Kingdom for the Championships.
 On 17 July, he was given a 12-month suspended ban, which meant he could still compete at the Olympics.
 At the Games, Butchart finished 11th in the final.
 In October 2021, Butchart's funding from The National Lottery was cut due to the pre-Olympics COVID-19 test incident.

 In March 2022, Butchart set a Scottish national record time of 27:36.77 in the 10,000 metres event, during his first competition at the distance.
 In July 2022, he was selected for the Scottish team for the 2022 Commonwealth Games, to compete in the 5000 and 10,000 metres events.
 He finished seventh in the 10,000 metres event.

+In May 2023, Butchart became British champion in the 10,000 metres event, after being the highest finishing Briton at the Night of the 10k PBs event.
+In June, he set the record for the fastest ever Parkrun time, finishing the Edinburgh parkrun 5,000 metres event in 13:45, which was 3 seconds faster than the previous record that had been held by Andy Baddeley for 11 years.